omarathon/tabula/docs/permissions.md

 DatabaseBackedRoleProvider
 --------------------------

-Explicitly granted are stored in the `GrantedPermission` table (see `uk.ac.warwick.tabula.data.model.permissions.GrantedPermission`).
+Explicitly granted individual permissions are stored in the `GrantedPermission` table (see `uk.ac.warwick.tabula.data.model.permissions.GrantedPermission`).

 Tabula has its own concept of `UserGroup`s with which granted permissions are associated.
 Group members can either be